PascalLG/zinc-cpp/README.md

 At startup, `zinc` explores your system (to be specific: it explores the folders listed in your `PATH` environment variable) to find interpreters for PHP and Python.
 When an interpreter is successfully found, requests for files with the corresponding extension are treated as CGI scripts and passed to this interpreter.

 Note: the PHP module that implements the CGI interface is named `php-cgi` and it is not installed by default on most systems.
 You may have to install it manually if you want to serve PHP scripts.
 On Debian/Ubuntu: `sudo apt-get install php-cgi`, on macOS: `brew install php`.
+On Windows, this module is named `php-cgi.exe` and it seems to be installed by default.

 You can extend `zinc` to execute scripts in other languages.
 See the Configuration section below.

 ## Logs

-The server prints logs on the terminal as requests arrive and are processed.
+The server prints logs on the terminal as requests arrive and are being processed.
 You can set the log level at startup with the -l option.
 (See below.)
 Available levels are:

 Level | Description
 ------|------------